-FINAL WEIGHT BRFSS rakes the design weight to 8 margins (gender by age group, race/ethnicity, education, marital status, tenure, gender by race/ethnicity, age group by race/ethnicity, and phone ownership).
-If BRFSS includes geographic regions, it includes four additional margins (region, region by age group, region by gender, and region by race/ethnicity).
-If at least one county has 500 or more respondents, BRFSS includes four additional margins (county, county by age group, county by gender, and county by race/ethnicity).
+FINAL WEIGHT BRFSS rakes the design weight to 8 margins (sex by age group, race/ethnicity, education, marital status, tenure, sex by race/ethnicity, age group by race/ethnicity, and phone ownership).
+If BRFSS includes geographic regions, it includes four additional margins (region, region by age group, region by sex, region by race/ethnicity).
+If at least one county has 500 or more respondents, BRFSS includes four additional margins (county, county by age group, county by sex, county by race/ethnicity).